How to find and fix accessibility issues on your product pages (for free)

 "Focus indicators are not visible"

 When navigating with a keyboard, users will move between links and buttons using the Tab key.
-If there’s no visible outline showing where they are, it’s easy to get lost - especially on complex product pages.
+If there’s no visible outline showing where they are, it’s very easy to get lost - especially on complex product pages.
+To see this in action, watch how poor focus visibility leaves keyboard users guessing where they are.

 "Touch targets are too small or close together"